Family Educational Rights and Privacy Act

 |Discipline||Dean of Students, Dean of the College of Pharmacy|

 |Financial Aid||Director of Student Financial Services|

-An official copy of the Student Privacy Rights can be found in the Registrar's Office, Hays Administration Building, Room 108, (580)774-3777.
+An official copy of the Student Privacy Rights can be found in the Academic Records's Office, Hays Administration Building, Room 108, (580)774-3777.